samuel-allan/pen-on-paper-community-ciphers/README.md

 # Pen-On-Paper Ciphers

 ## What is this?
-This is a list of Pen-On-Paper ciphers that are part of [my reddit contest](https://www.reddit.com/r/crypto/comments/9k4cq8/pen_on_paper_cipher_contest/).
+This is a list of Pen-On-Paper ciphers that are part of [this reddit contest](https://www.reddit.com/r/crypto/comments/9k4cq8/pen_on_paper_cipher_contest/).

 ## Status of current ciphers